-new

-Sexual health covers the provision of advice and services around contraception, relationships, sexually transmitted infections (STIs) (including HIV) and abortion.
+Abstract Sexual health covers the provision of advice and services around contraception, relationships, sexually transmitted infections (STIs) (including HIV) and abortion.
 Good sexual health is important to individuals and to society, but provision of sexual health services (SHSs) is complex.
-Sexual lifestyles in Britain have changed substantially in recent decades, with changes

-in behaviour greater among women than men.
-This JSNA section sets out to

-provide most up to date local information on the key aspects of sexual and reproductive health.

-External

-Wirral Health & Wellbeing Board.

-Wirral Partnership

-Internal

-Senior Leadership Teams

-Colleagues in ICH Hub and other teams

-Maternity and Early Years, Maternity and Pregnancy, Maternity and Vitamin D Domestic Abuse and Domestic Violence Indices of Deprivation Population, Crime, Safety & Disorder Children & Young People: Child Sexual Exploitation
+Wirral SHS is an integrated service so any residents can attend for advice/support for their reproductive health/contraception.
+Sexual lifestyles in Britain have changed substantially in recent decades, with changes in behaviour greater among women than men.
+This JSNA section sets out to provide most up to date local information on the key aspects of sexual and reproductive health.
+Intended or potential audience External Wirral Health & Wellbeing Board.
+Wirral Partnership Internal Senior Leadership Teams Colleagues in ICH Hub and other teams Links with other topic areas Maternity and Early Years, Maternity and Pregnancy, Maternity and Vitamin D Domestic Abuse and Domestic Violence Indices of Deprivation Population, Crime, Safety & Disorder Children & Young People: Child Sexual Exploitation